-The non-REM sleep is believed to have three distinctive stages.
+Non-REM sleep is believed to have three distinctive stages.
 These phases grow gradually deeper throughout the night until it becomes really hard to be disturbed from our precious sleep.
 During this time, the body works to lower the heart rate, breathing rate, and temperature.

-Benefits of Sleep
+Benefits of sleep

 Science has proven that those who enjoy deep, restful sleep are more likely to be in shape and stick to healthy eating habits.
-Researches at the University of Chicago proved that well rested dieters lost more fat (56% of their weight loss) than those who were sleep-deprived.
+Research at the University of Chicago found that well-rested dieters lost more fat (56% of their weight loss) than those who were sleep-deprived.
 What’s more, dieters who got less sleep time felt hungrier.
 Tired of yo-yo diets, killer workouts, and slimming shakes?
 You might as well try going to bed earlier!

 Better immune function